 On what grounds can a will be contested?

-- Concerns about the will’s validity
+• Concerns about the will’s validity

-- Questions regarding the executor or court’s interpretation or execution of the will
+• Questions regarding the executor or court’s interpretation or execution of the will

-- Concerns about the deceased’s “testamentary capacity” or their mental condition when authoring a will
+• Concerns about the deceased’s “testamentary capacity” or their mental condition when authoring a will

-- You have legal grounds to remove the executor
+• Legal grounds to remove the executor

 Can a will be contested after probate?

-What invalidates a will?
+What Invalidates a Will?

 An executor can be removed from their position if the courts find reasonable grounds for doing so.
 The interests of the estate and its beneficiaries are the court’s top concern when judging how fit an executor is to administer an estate.
-The court may consider alternatives to removing an executor in order to maintain continuity and abide by the deceased’s wishes.
+The court may consider alternatives to removing an executor to maintain continuity and abide by the deceased’s wishes.
 This includes court-mandated supervision, reversing transactions, or requiring an executor to personally pay for financial mistakes.
 The court may decide to remove an executor under the following circumstances:

-- Negligence or intentional misconduct has occurred.
+• Negligence or intentional misconduct

 The experienced estate lawyers at Stephens & Holman specialize in estate settlement, litigation, and will disputes.
 Our focus is ensuring beneficiaries are treated fairly and family members are properly cared for in accordance with established estate law.
-We can assist with the successful contest of a will or defend a loved one’s will from outside challenges, including contests made by third parties.
+We can assist with the successful contest of a will or defend a loved one’s will from outside challenges, including contests made by third parties